Introduction

 Zero Downtime Deploy

-When Dokku deploy, it would start container which has latest code and then wait for 10 secs to make sure the service is ok to run.
+When Dokku deploy, it would start container which has the latest code and then wait for 10 secs to make sure the service is ok to run.

 file and Dokku would use that file to check if our web server is ok to serve.

-This tell Dokku to visit /
+It tells Dokku to visit /admin

 Run Django command